galenseilis/old_blog/_posts/2023-03-10-what-are-nonparametric-statistics.md

+---
+title: What Are Nonparametric Statistics?
+date: 2023-03-10 20:11:00
+categories: [statistics,nonparametric-statistics]
+tags: [statistics,nonparametric-statistics,andrew-wasserman,inference,fourier-series,hilbert-space,probability-distribution,rank-statistics,normal-distribution,mean,variance,hypothesis-testing,hierarchical-model,Bayesian-model,dirichlet-process,latent-variable,kernel-density-estimation,approximation-theory,overfitting,cross-validation,pinskers-theorem,local-regression,locally-estimated-scatterplot-smoothing,locally-weighted-scatterplot-smoothing,rank-based-nonparametric-statistcs,regularization,inner-product,epsilon-delta-proof]
+math: true
+---

-The distinction of "parametric" vs "nonparametric" statistics is worth making as it allows us to categorize braod areas of techniques.
+The distinction of "parametric" vs "nonparametric" statistics is worth making as it allows us to quickly categorize broad areas of techniques.
 It isn't without problems, however.
-Soe of the difficulties with the term "nonparametric statistics" are alluded to by Andrew Wasserman in his textbook *All of Nonparametric Statistics*:
+Some of the difficulties with the term "nonparametric statistics" are alluded to by Andrew Wasserman in his textbook *All of Nonparametric Statistics*:

 > The basic idea of nonparemetric inference is to use data to infer an unknown quantity while making as few assumptions as possible.
 Usually, this means using statistical models that are infinite-dimensional.
 Indeed, a better name for nonparametric inference might be infinite-dimensional inference.
 But it is difficult to give a precise definition of nonparametric inference, and if I did venture to give one, no doubt I would be barraged with dissenting opinions.

-This notion of infinite-dimensional inference I suspect pertains to the usage of infinite function spaces that occur in some non-parametric procedures.
+This notion of infinite-dimensional inference I suspect pertains to the usage of infinite function spaces that occur in some nonparametric procedures.
 Chapter 9 of All of Nonparametric Statistcs by Wasserman cover Wavelets which are a nice example of functional analysis.
 Wavelets can be used to form bases of function spaces in a way analogous to how Fourier series can be used to construct Fourier bases.
 It turns out that lots of functions can be expressed as linear combinations of such mathematical functions.
 Both of these approaches to representing function spaces rely on inner products making these spaces Hilbert spaces which are allowed to be infinite dimensional.
 The word *dimension* can be a bit of an overloaded term.
 Here I meant "dimension" in the same sense as vector spaces.

 Let us compare this to the description on Wikipedia (accessed 2022-12-18):